jawah/niquests/docs/user/advanced.rst

 .. versionadded:: 2.10.0

-In addition to basic HTTP proxies, Requests also supports proxies using the SOCKS protocol.
+In addition to basic HTTP proxies, Niquests also supports proxies using the SOCKS protocol.
 This is an optional feature that requires that additional third-party libraries be installed before use.